Trouble (Heaven 17 song)

-"Trouble" is a song by the British new wave and synth-pop band Heaven 17, which was released in 1987 as the second and final single from their fourth studio album Pleasure One.
+"Trouble" is a song by the English synth-pop band Heaven 17, released on 5 January 1987 by Virgin Records as the second and final single from their fourth studio album, Pleasure One (1986).
 It was written and produced by Glenn Gregory, Ian Craig Marsh and Martyn Ware.
-The song peaked at No. 51 in the UK and spent four weeks on the chart.
+The song peaked at No. 51 on the UK singles chart and spent four weeks on the chart.
 It was a bigger success in Germany where it reached No. 17.

 A music video was filmed to promote the single.
 The 12" single re-titled as "(Big) Trouble".

 Critical reception

 On its release, Lesley O'Toole of Record Mirror wrote, "Once upon a time, if you didn't own a copy of 'Fascist Groove Thang', you were much too untrendy to be seen associating with.
 Since then, Heaven 17 have cobbled together the odd pearl of synthesised wisdom, but with decreasing regularity.
 'Trouble' does little to alleviate fears that the rot is setting in, being just another mish-mash of unexciting keyboard riffs and irritatingly distinctive Glenn Gregory mouthings."
 John Lee of the Huddersfield Daily Examiner gave the song a six out of 10 rating and commented, "Certainly not the greatest Heaven 17 song of all time, 'Trouble' nevertheless chugs along very nicely."
 Paul Benbow of the Reading Evening Post stated, "The jaunty tune and lyrics spat out like machine gun fire don't really go together.
 Not their best effort."